Figure

 Related Entries

-- trapped-ion-qubit — the qubit platform
+- trapped-ion-qubit — the parent platform

 - shuttling-ion-trap-qubit — scaling architecture for trapped-ion quantum computing